-- 4. If you are installing the WebUI component on a computer where the BigFix server is not installed (remote WebUI), you will see the WebUI Certificates Folder dialog.
 If you have a folder named cert\hostname in the same directory where the setup.exe file of the WebUI component is located, this folder will be the default directory used by the installer.
 Otherwise, browse and select the folder containing the following files:

 - ca.crt

 - auth\cert.crt

 - auth\key.key

 Note: The certificates must have been generated for the computer where you are installing the WebUI.
 To generate the certificates, run the BESAdmin.exe / createwebuicredentials command.
-For more details about the command, see BESAdmin Windows Command Line (on page 295).
+For more details about the command, see BESAdmin Windows Command Line (on page 323).